-Clever Education Solutions is a female-owned business driven by its mission to provide schools, especially small- and medium-sized Montessori schools, a platform that transforms the administrative functions.
+Clever Education Solutions is a female-owned business driven by its mission to provide schools, especially small- and medium-sized Montessori schools, a comprehensive approach to adopting a new software.

-The vision for Cordelia, a Software as a Service (SaaS) product, took shape over several years.
+The vision for Cordelia, our school management platform, took shape over several years.
 Cordelia was born out of a desire to bring a tailored solution for the management of Montessori schools based on our female co-founders’ own experience: one as a former Montessori Teacher and Head of School, and the other as IT Director.
 Like you, they had to learn multiple tools to manage their schools.
 None of these platforms communicated with each other, and so required multiple data manipulation and duplication of tasks to maintain these disparate software.
 All that led to frustration, errors, and time wasted on non-value work instead of following their passion for educating students and supporting staff and parents.